trinhnghia2793/trinhnghia2793/README.md

 <h1 align="center">👋 Hello, I'm Trinh Huu Nghia!</h1>

 ### 🏔️ **About Me**
-- ❄️ I come from a **chilly land**, where it's cool all year round.
+- ❄️ I come from a **chilly land**, where I called it **Arcadia**.
+The weather here is cool all year round.
 Sometimes, it's so cold that makes anybody stay wrapped in a blanket all day~ 🛌🧣

 - 🛠️ I love **tinkering** with all sorts of things—not just computers 💻 but also anything that catches my curiosity in everyday life.